LeonardKachi/Student-Productivity-Tracker/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GNU General Public License v3.0.
 See [License](License) for more information.

 ## Contact